 Most in the legal professional will label these cases as ‘mass torts’.
 Traditionally speaking, this means that a single product has injured a large number of individuals.
 In this case, it is a recalled hip device, but it could also be faulty brakes on a car or an incident such as a plane crash caused by negligence or other mistakes.
 In these cases, every affected individual is going to file his or her own lawsuit against one or more defendants.

 Because there is a large number of people involved in these cases, the testimony and evidence for these mass torts is going to be the same for the majority of people.
 As a result, the courts decide to ‘consolidate’ the cases before one or more judges.
 An example that is very relevant to many of these cases is the DePuy ASR hip litigation.
 During this mass tort litigation, 9,000 individual cases were consolidated in two courts (the United States District Court in Toledo, Ohio and The California Superior Court in San Francisco).

-Difference between mass torts and class action lawsuit
+Difference between mass torts and a class-action lawsuit

 Some people will mistake mass tort cases with ‘class action lawsuits.
 There is a significant difference between the two.
 With a class action, a single person (the “class representative”) is usually going to file one lawsuit on behalf of thousands of people (“the class”).
 With a mass tort, every person has his or her own individual lawsuit.

-The reason it is important to distinguish between the two is that with a mass tort, it is only possible to reach a legal settlement with each individual plaintiff.
-This is in stark contrast with a class action suit where the class representative typically settles the lawsuit and the people he or she represents will have to decide to opt out of the settlement or accept it.
+The reason it is important to distinguish between the two is that with mass tort, it is only possible to reach a legal settlement with each individual plaintiff.
+This is in stark contrast with a class action suit where the class representative typically settles the lawsuit and the people he or she represents will have to decide to opt-out of the settlement or accept it.

 Payments in mass torts